gogoi17/Layoff-Analysis-and-Prediction/README.md

 3. **Feature Engineering:** Additional features like year, month, and day were extracted from the date column to facilitate temporal analysis.

 4. **Predictive Modeling:** A Random Forest Regression model was trained and optimized using GridSearchCV to predict the month of layoffs based on various features.
-The optimized model achieved high accuracy scores, with an R-squared value of 1.0, indicating a perfect fit on the training data.

 ## Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.